-Why did IAB Europe appeal the APD decision to validate its action plan and seeked interim measures?
+Why did IAB Europe appeal the APD decision to validate its action plan and why did it seek interim measures?

 The measures proposed in the action plan stem directly from the assumption that (i) the TC String (a digital signal containing user preferences) should be considered personal data and that (ii) IAB Europe acts as a (joint) controller for the dissemination of TC Strings and other data processing done by TCF participants.
-Both of these assumptions have been referred to the Court of Justice of the European Union (CJEU) by the Belgian Market Court for a preliminary ruling.
+Both of these assumptions were referred to the Court of Justice of the European Union (CJEU) by the Belgian Market Court for a preliminary ruling.

-The challenge filed by IAB Europe in response to the APD's decision to validate the action plan is therefore intended to prevent the APD from preempting the CJEU's responses.
-This way, the APD can be prevented from enforcing implementation of changes to the TCF that may need to be rolled back when the CJEU's ruling is rendered, if the CJEU agrees with IAB Europe's arguments.
-This formal challenge turned out to be indispensable as the APD has not shown any clear willingness to engage in dialogue with IAB Europe following its decision of January 2023, and seems unlikely to provide guidance between now and 11th July 2023.
+The challenge filed by IAB Europe in response to the APD's decision to validate the action plan was therefore intended to prevent the APD from preempting the CJEU's responses.
+This way, the APD could be prevented from enforcing implementation of changes to the TCF that may need to be rolled back when the CJEU rendered its judgment (which notably brought into question the likelihood of IAB Europe acting as joint controller for subsequent processing performed on the basis of the preferences recorded in TC Strings).
+This formal challenge turned out to be indispensable as the APD has not shown any clear willingness to engage in dialogue with IAB Europe following its decision of January 2023.